Up to 10 TJ Ryan Memorial Medal and Scholarships are awarded each year, to support exemplary Queensland students to pursue tertiary studies.

 How schools nominate their candidate

-Each Queensland secondary school can submit one only nominee.
+Each Queensland secondary school can submit only 1 nominee.

 - Review the Nomination Guidelines provided